nrbxyz/docs/Derpitcraft/README.md

 To declare a team, raise a ticket.
 In the ticket, you will be asked to mention who the team members are, and the preffered team colour and Minecraft Prefix that will show up in-game.
 Teams have slightly altered rules for slime chunks (see the next how to guide).
 A team can have a maximum of **8 members**.

-To message within your team, use the `/teammsg <msg>` command in-game.
+To message within your team, use the `/tmsg <msg>` command in-game.

 #### AFK System

 If you are stationary for more than a set amount of time, you will automatically be put into the AFK team.
-You can't use `/teammsg` to chat while you are in the AFK team.
+You can't use `/tmsg` to chat while you are in the AFK team.
 To get out of AFK, just move around.

 You can also set yourself as AFK manually by using `/afk`.
 This will mark you as AFK for the benefit of everyone on the server.

 ### Getting Slime Chunks

-Slime chunks are a fairly important part of the gain.
+Slime chunks are a fairly important part of the game.
 Raise a ticket to get a slime chunk close to your coordinates.

 #### Slime Chunk Limits

-You can't get an inifinte number of slime chunks.
+You can't get an infinte number of slime chunks.
 The limits imposed are as follows:

 - For a team size of 1-3 players: 1 slime chunk.
 - For a team size of 4-7 players: 2 slime chunks.